Zucchy/environment_model_learning/README.md

-# Supplementary
+# Online Model Adaptation in Monte Carlo Tree Search Planning

 ## Description
-**--- Online Model Adaptation in Monte Carlo Tree Search Planning ---**

 This is the code used to run a single execution of the algorithms MCP_Real (MCP_R), MCP_Mix (MCP_M) and MCP_Select (MCP_S).
-To run the single algorithms follow the instruction below.
+To run the single algorithms follow the instructions below.

 ## Installation